DHBW-FN-TIT20/Skateboard/readME.txt

-The lokal Server rus with VITE.
+The lokal Server runs with VITE.
 How to install VITE:

 Run VITE with: npm run dev